Advice > Software engineering

 #Tip 1.
 Show that you have a growth mindset

 At top companies, you'll continuously face new and different challenges, and you'll need to adapt quickly and learn fast.
-Interviewers are on the lookout to see if you have a growth mindset which will help you adapt and learn in new situations, versus someone who is stuck in their ways.
+Interviewers are on the lookout to see if you have a growth mindset, which will help you adapt and learn in new situations, versus someone who is stuck in their ways.

 "Do the stories and experiences that you're giving show that you're always looking to grow and learn, rather than having a fixed mindset?
-That's an important signal the interviewer is looking out for" says Mark.
+That's an important signal the interviewer is looking out for," says Mark.

 #Tip 2 Show humility

-Humility is an important trait in an engineering manager and you should make sure to convey that you have it.
-You can do this in various ways; for example, by being open about failures when you're answering leadership/behavioral questions, or reacting positively to hints from the interviewer about the limitations of your design in a system design interview.
+You can do this in various ways.
+For example, be open about failures when you're answering leadership/behavioral questions, or reacting positively to hints from the interviewer about the limitations of your design in a system design interview.

-"The interviewer wants to see that you're someone who is truly willing to admit their mistakes and take responsibility for them." says Mark.
+"The interviewer wants to see that you're someone who is truly willing to admit their mistakes and take responsibility for them," says Mark.

 #Tip 3.
 Differentiate between different types of leadership questions

-In the leadership interview, it's important to give the interviewer the kind of answer they're looking for.
 If they ask you a "tell me about a time" question, that's your cue to give them a well-prepared story from your past.
 But if they give you a scenario, they want you to answer in the hypothetical.
 Likewise, if they ask about your skillset, avoid giving a long anecdote and instead list some of the leadership tools you use.

 Watch this video for Mark's detailed explanation of story, scenario, and skillset categories of leadership questions.